+There is another example of exceptional positive reserve growth, which, is Eugene Island 330 in the Gulf of Mexico.
+The largest fault in the area called the Red Fault (studied on the web by several universities) allows the reservoir to be directly in communication to the source rock and when the pressure dropped the reservoir was fairly quickly recharged by the source-rock.
+In 1999 Wall Street Journal (Cooper) stated from this example that oil was coming from the mantle making oil renewable and almost unlimited.
+Figure 11: Oil decline of Eugene Island 330 (US Gulf of Mexico) 1972-2003

 On the plot of annual production versus cumulative production, there are many example of negative reserve growth and few of positive reserve growth, sot it is likely that the final proven +probable reserve growth would be negative, at the most nil when using mean values (by definition mean values are statistically assumed to not change as it is the expected value), but not positive as claimed by USGS.

 It is surprising to read the statement of Lord Browne BP on World Energy vol. 9 n°2 2006 " the last 30 years the limits to the depth of water in which drilling is possible has increased from around 100 feet to more than 6000 feet " In fact the truth is quite higher for both limits.
-In the Gulf of Mexico 100 feet was reached in 1956 (GI043) and in 1975, 31 years ago, Cognac field (MC194) was discovered by 1024 feet.
-In 1977, 29 years ago, Total drilled Habibas in Algeria offshore by 3028 feet of water (TD 14752[•]).
-Today wells have been drilled by more than 10 000 feet of water (Chevron 10 011 feet at Toledo in 2004).

-Why to give such wrong statements to praise the impact of technology?
+In the Gulf of Mexico 100 feet was reached in 1956 (GI043) and in 1975 31 years ago Cognac field (MC194) was discovered by 1024 feet.
+In 1977 29 years ago Total drilled Habibas in Algeria offshore by 3028 feet of water (TD 14752').Today wells have been drilled by more than 10 000 feet of water (Chevron 10 011 feet at Toledo in 2004).
+Why to give such wrong statements to praise the impact of technology ?
 It is the case of IEA in May and October 2005 showing a manipulated 1998 Shell graph on North Sea (Laherrere 2006).

-Technology increases current production (mainly by adding more wells) of conventional (primary and secondary recovery) fields (cheap oil) without increasing the recovery (sometimes decreasing it).
-But technology does increase reserves for unconventional fields (tertiary recovery) as extra-heavy oil (expensive oil).
-It is why cheap oil and expensive oil have to be treated separately.

-Proved reserve growth is just the evolution of the estimate from the minimum towards the mean or most likely and shows that using only proved reserve is a bad practice.
-Mean reserves do not grow statistically, some increase, some decrease and the most do not change.

 -Myth 4: reserves represents 40 years for oil, 60 years for gas and 250 years for coal!
+In France coal reserves and R/P are from BP Review

+Reserves Mt R/P years

+2000 116 32

+2001 36 15

+2002 36 17

+2003 36 16

+2004 15 17

+2005 15 25

+But in France the last coal mine was closed in 2005 and local authorities refuse surface mining proposals (in Aveyron and Nievre), so no new production is anticipated, so reserves are nil but resources still high .
+Unfortunately most of the ,times reserves are confused with resources, mainly for coal.

 R/P from US proved reserves is about 10 years since the last 80 years, showing that this ratio is useless for forecasting, in fact it is used to estimate reserves as a thumb rule (even used by USGS).
 Using backdated proven + probable (mean reserves) gives a complete different decreasing trend!
-Figure 10: US R/P from mean backdated reserves and from proved current
+Figure 12: US R/P from mean backdated reserves and from proved current

 For the world R/P (crude oil less extra-heavy) decreases from 140 years in 1950 to 35 years to day and trending towards a 20 years asymptote.

-Figure 11: World R/P from my technical database with logistic models 1910-2030
+Figure 13: World R/P from my technical database with logistic models 1910-2030